scruffaluff/ansible-role-docker-swarm-cluster/README.md

 ## Requirements

-Docker must already be installed on each host and the following Python packages are required for the role's Ansible modules.
+Docker must already be installed on each host and the `docker` Python package is required for the role's Ansible modules.

-- docker
-- jsondiff
-- pyyaml

 ## Role Variables